The-AVR/AVR-2022/content/en/rc-transmitter-setup/_index.md

 ---
 title: "RC Transmitter Setup"
 weight: 4
-description: "This sections provides instructions on how to configure the FlySky FS-i6S RC transmitter that is included in the AVR drone kit."
+description: "This section provides instructions on how to configure the FlySky FS-i6S RC transmitter that is included in the AVR drone kit."
 ---

 ## Setup